anlztrk/translit/EnglishPronunciation.md

 There is [a fuller discussion of the mispredictions](#irregular) at the end of the document.

 The **odd phonetic transcription**, by the way, derives from the dual need to easily represent sounds both in html and in the sound change file.
 I'm restricted to characters that html supports; and I can't use capital letters, because I need them for variable definitions in the rules.
-As a mnemonic, think of the umlauts as colons, so that ö is short for o:, 'long o'.
+As a mnemonic, think of the umlauts as colons, so that oʊ is short for o:, 'long o'.

 The wacky spellings I used for the **vowels**, however, are inherent in the logic of English spelling.
 It would only obscure how the system works if I represented the long and short vowels with IPA forms.